Vaibhavk121/N-queen-Solver/README.md

 - Input the size of the chessboard (N).
 - Solve the N-Queen problem and display the solution on the chessboard.
-- Visual representation of the solution with queens displayed as the letter 'Q'.
+- Visual representation of the solution with queens displayed queen image.

 ## Installation